laravel/docs/pennant.md

     ],

 <a name="defining-features-externally"></a>
-#### Defining Features Externally
+### Defining Features Externally

-If your driver is a wrapper around a 3rd-party feature flag platform, you will likely define features on the platform rather than using Pennant's `Feature::define` method.
+If your driver is a wrapper around a third-party feature flag platform, you will likely define features on the platform rather than using Pennant's `Feature::define` method.
 If that is the case, your custom driver should also implement the `Laravel\Pennant\Contracts\DefinesFeaturesExternally` interface:

 ```php
 <?php